The 7 Best VPN For Indonesia 2023 (Speed Tested!)

 We’ve bought and tested popular VPNs to see if they live up their claim.
 For Indonesia especially, we looked at the top 7 VPNs featured here in terms of their connection speed, security measure, server coverage, and pricing.

-Top 7 Virtual Private Network For Indonesia
+Top 7 VPN for Indonesia

 Before any testing for line speed, it is always best to do a baseline check to see how fast your Internet speed is without interference.
 For me, this means testing my 500 Mbps theoretical line to see how fast it is when connecting to a local server